GoXs05/Rhythm-Player/README.md

 # Rhythm-Player
-One of my first python projects involving GUI
+One of my first python projects involving GUI.